This feature requires Author user level or higher and is part of paid features.

 On the first step of the Automation Builder, you'll choose your list and workflow.

 - Click the

-Select.
-Available workflows display based on the list you've selected.
+Select a workflow pane.
 To use one of the grayed-out workflows, your list needs to meet the indicated requirements.

 - On the